tanujatirumala/Test_Automation_Project/README.md

 # Test Execution

-From the project root directory run    `python test_automation.py`
+ * From the project root directory run    `python test_automation.py`

-# Configuration
+## Choosing Browser

-By default, tests will be executed in Chrome.
+ * When Promted, Enter the browser choice in the terminal.
+It can be chrome or firefox.

 # Algorithm